March 21, 2023

 Insurance costs per truck can vary widely, so it’s important to make sure you’re getting the best coverage for your needs at the best price.
-Getting the best coverage doesn’t mean just shopping for the cheapest provider.
+This doesn’t mean just shopping for the cheapest provider.

 Ideally, you need coverage that will protect your assets and cargo, without breaking the bank.
-Driver behavior also plays a part in the rates you pay.
-Safe driving, maintaining a clean driving record, and paying premiums on time can all help reduce your insurance premiums.
+Driver behavior also plays a part in the rates you pay — so be sure to encourage safe driving and screen driving history prior to hiring new drivers.
+Paying premiums on time can also help reduce your insurance premiums.

 Empty miles are a massive drag on profitability, so it’s essential to find ways to avoid them.
 Planning your loads carefully to avoid traveling to weak markets will ensure you’re making as much money as possible on every trip.
-SmartHop can help truckers develop long-term load planning strategies and take the guesswork out of planning.
+SmartHop can help you take the guesswork out of planning.
 Our technology pinpoints hot markets and routes your trucks in a way that will maximize long-term profitability, rather than focusing only on rate-per-mile.

 Technology can be a trucker’s best friend when it comes to reducing costs and maximizing profits.
-There are a number of helpful apps and tools out there that can help you find the best rates, avoid traffic jams, and more.
-Telematics systems can also help you track your truck’s location, fuel efficiency, and driving behavior, which can help you improve your operations.
+There are a number of helpful apps and tools out there that can help your drivers find the best routes, avoid traffic jams, and more.
+Telematics systems can also help you keep track of your fleet’s location, fuel efficiency, and driving behavior, which can help you improve your operations.

 Trucking is a highly regulated industry, so it’s important to stay up to date on the latest rules and regulations to avoid hefty fines.
 Violating any of these rules or regulations can have a significant impact on your business.
 Taking advantage of tax incentives and other government programs can also help reduce your overall costs.